What's the best time to fish?

 Usually, we fish for salmon until around lunch time and then fish for halibut in the afternoon.
 More than half of our fishermen limit out on king salmon and halibut on the same day.
 We target lingcod and rockfish if we haven’t caught them incidental to fishing for halibut and they are relatively easy to catch.
 Our guests averaged 120 pounds of fillets over the last five years, after 4 days of fishing!

-2023 Daily and Annual Catch Limits
+Target Species - Daily and Annual Limits for 2025

 King (Chinook) Salmon